zyctree/vscode-diff-default/README.md

 # Diff Default

-Diff the current file with the default file
+Diff the current opened file with the default

+with shorcut `"f7"`

 (by some rules)